Control moment gyroscope: Skylab

-Skylab, launched in May 1973, was the first manned spacecraft to be fitted with large CMGs for attitude control.
+Skylab, launched in May 1973, was the first crewed spacecraft to be fitted with large CMGs for attitude control.
 Three dual-gimbal CMGs were mounted on the equipment rack of the Apollo Telescope Mount at the hub of the windmill-shaped array of solar panels on the side of the station.
 They were arranged so that the casings (and therefore the rotors when all gimbals were at their zero positions) pointed in three mutually perpendicular directions.
 Since the units were dual-gimballed, each one could produce a torque about any axis at right angles to its rotor axis, thus providing some redundancy; if any one of the three failed, the combination of the remaining two could in general still produce a torque around any desired axis.

 Gyrodynes on Salyut and Mir

 CMGs were used for attitude control on the Salyut and Mir space stations, where they were called gyrodynes (from the Russian гиродин girodin; this word is also sometimes used – especially by Russian crew – for the CMGs on the ISS).
 They were first tested on Salyut 3 in 1974, and introduced as standard components from Salyut 6 onwards.